Murray Cheater: Biography

 Born in Auckland on 26 January 1947, Cheater was the son of Robert Walter Cheater and Joycene Verona Cheater (née Clarke).
-His father later served as president of Ahtletics Auckland between 1964 and 1966.
+His father later served as president of Athletics Auckland between 1964 and 1966.

 Initially competing for the Papatoetoe Athletic Club, Cheater moved to Rotorua in the mid-1970s, becoming a member of the Rotorua Athletic Club, later the Lake City Athletic Club.
 He won the New Zealand national men's hammer throw title on ten occasions: every year from 1974 to 1984, except in 1980.
 He broke the New Zealand record for the event 16 times, recording his personal best of 71.20 m in January 1976.

 Cheater represented New Zealand in the hammer throw at the 1974 British Commonwealth Games in Christchurch, where he finished fifth with a best throw of 65.82 m.
 Two years later, he competed in the men's hammer throw at the 1976 Summer Olympics, recording a best throw of 67.38 m in the qualifying round, to finish in 16th place and not progress to the final.

+Cheater finished third behind Barry Williams in the hammer throw event at the British 1972 AAA Championships and third behind Chris Black at the 1976 AAA Championships.

 Cheater operated a contracting business in Rotorua.
 He died in Rotorua on 4 August 2020.